yuxi120407/Communication-oriented-Autoencoders---where-Shannon-meets-Wiener/README.md

 ### Demo
 1. We upload demos which we train autoencoder architecture with Pri and c-loss funciton.
-2. We train four digitals: '0','1','4','5' with four Gaussian prior and show the bottleneck layer, which is shown in 'C-Pri-AE-four    Gaussian prior demo'.
+2. We train four digitals: '0','1','4','5' with four Gaussian prior and visualize the bottleneck layer, which is shown in 'C-Pri-AE-four    Gaussian prior demo'.
 We also add source noise when training, add channel noise when testing and calculate mean square error which is shown in 'C-Pri-AE-ten Gaussian prior demo'.
 The weights which we have already trained are in 'noise_Gaussian4_pri model' and 'noise_Gaussian10_pri model'

 ### Pri and C-loss
 1. The implementation of principle of relevant information(Pri) function shown in the equation(11) is in 'regularization.py'